mindflowgo/project2-template/docs/README.md

 We try to use ES6 async functions for clean handling of asyncronous functions.

 We serve RESTful API calls on the backend, as is good modern programming practice.

-Finally we illustrate how npm packages can be used on the server and client side (moment.js)

 Enjoy!
 Feel free to use this as a template towards your next project!